DominikRoy/RACD/README.md

 The folder contains the ProVerif code and the executable for ProVerif.

 - nizk.pv
-The code is meant to verify the secrecy of the randomness used to blind the template hashes (e_) from the adversary.
+The code is meant to verify the secrecy of the randomness used to blind the template hashes (x_i) from the adversary.
-Moreover, we verify if the attacker is able to brute-force/guess e_i.
+Moreover, we verify if the attacker is able to brute-force/guess x_i.
 We verify with ProVerif if the adversary is able to retrieve the values ri and vi.